Corey-Harding/Go2-WebRTC-Joystick-Control/README.md

 If you do not need video run "python joy.py" for joystick control of the dog.

-Upon Successful Connection of controller Dog switches to Normal Mode and performs the Hello(Greet) Command.
+Upon Successful Connection of controller the Dog switches to Sport Mode, and if the Greet flag is set in config file the dog then performs the Hello(Greet) Command.

 Controller Assumes X-Box Style Button Layout(Tested using xbox controller connected via usb) Nintendo style layout will swap a/b and x/y